June 10, 2018

 Using Git rebase

-Updating and merging your branch properly
+Updating and rebasing a branch

 Terminal